ejzeronimo/liquid-pixel.hub/README.md

-This is a depreciated version of the LPX hub code - saved here for job reference, please do not copy.
+# Archived
+This project is part of the `liquid-pixel` archived repos that were originally made when I was first learning about development in high-school.
+They are here purely for historical purposes